Christonja/100-days-of-code/log.md

 **Today's Progress**: Continued work on Speller

 **Thoughts**: Changed alot of things after realising some clear problems, I think my main issue is I barely understand what I'm actually doing.
 I'm going to need to run back through some of the coursework to get a better grasp of things :(

+### Day 51: October 15, Fri, 2018

+**Today's Progress**: Continued work on Speller

+**Thoughts**: This challenge makes me feel like a dimwit who isn't smart enough to learn programming.
+I'm very slowly getting there though.
+But still..
+CS50 is ridiculously difficult for an online introductory programming course.
+I appreciate we're supposed to use other resources etc. to learn, but still..
+It, to me feels like a C refresher course, like for people who know C but need to brush up on it or something. meh.
+I'll get there.